-The Commission's final determination is supported by technical advice provided by AEMO which was published alongside the draft determination.
+The Commission's draft determination is supported by technical advice provided by AEMO which is published alongside this draft determination.
 It sets out AEMO's analysis of technical considerations and preliminary market analysis to inform the design of FFR market arrangements.
 AEMO's advice concludes that market ancillary service arrangements for FFR services should be developed to help efficiently manage system frequency during interconnected power system operation.